dosipod/SrWiki/Non-Reactive-Animations.md

 | 2D Meatballs | A cool plasma type effect by Stefan Petrick. | n/a
 | 2D Plasma | A plasma effect. | Speed: Affects the speed of the movement. <br />  fft1: Shifts the colours <br />fft2: Distance from the plasma
 | 2D Squared Swirl | Boxes moving around. | fft3: Blur amount

+### 2D Julia notes

+The controls are a **change** of size/location rather than just the size/location.

+Feel free to PR a different control layout (along with associated documentation).
+We get to use up to 5 sliders.